 When it comes to uploads, PureVPN didn’t really boost it like it did with downloads, but it took a mere 4.5% percent hit.
-If anything this is still one of the best upload scores we’ve seen from a VPN provider.
+If anything this is still one of the best upload scores we’ve seen from VPN providers.

 During our international speed tests, the latency increased by 200%.
 Though download speeds were still a whopping 403.8% percent better than any of the competing products I tested it against.
 The uploads were 22.7% percent slower which is second best when compared to perhaps Hotspot Shield which improved the upload speed by 1.4% percent.

 I credit PureVPN for offering above average customer support especially when compared to the competition.
-You can call support 24/7, and they can be reached via live chat.
-Plus the FAQs page serves to answer 80% of the questions that most users may have about the service and software.
+You can contact support 24/7, and they can be reached via live chat.
+Plus the FAQs page on the PureVPN website serves to answer 80% of the questions that most users may have about the service and software.

 PureVPN is a winner regardless of how you cut it.
 I found it snappy and easy to use, as does my father who knows far less about computers and VPNs than me.
 I’d recommend it to anyone who’s looking for a cost-effective, highly secure and easy to use VPN service.
 We also wrote a great walkthrough guide about PureVPN, so if you are new to using a VPN service, we highly recommend you to read this guide.
 I also want to ends with the fact that PureVPN is headquartered in Hong Kong, an offshore country, that means they are not forced to work with international laws.